azdavis/millet/README.md

 - `rustfmt`, a Rust formatter
 - `clippy`, a Rust linter

-The MSRV (minimum supported Rust version) is the latest stable.
+The minimum supported Rust version (MSRV) is the latest stable.

 If you want to build the VS Code extension in TypeScript as well, you should also install Node.js.